Making the leap into early academic writing can feel overwhelming — for learners and teachers alike!

 Narrative writing is a key academic writing component that comes up again and again throughout learners' academic writing experiences.

 This class will dive deep into the following narrative elements:

 - Meaningful Conclusions

 Meet Live Weekly

 This is a live class, which means we meet weekly to discuss the reading and explore writing tips.
 Learners can also interact with each other and the instructor between class meetings on our discussion boards.

 Provided materials include reading guides and activities to help with vocabulary and comprehension as well as writing tips to apply to the creation of our own narratives.

 There is no one way to write well.
 Learners must develop their own strategies and build a toolbox of approaches they can turn to as demands increase over time.

-This class is designed to focus with intention on the tools used in informative writing.
+This class is designed to focus with intention on the tools used in narrative writing.

-Writers will get to practice writing their own informative texts with multiple drafts with focus on specific elements along the way.
+Writers will get to practice writing their own narratives with multiple drafts, each focused on developing specific elements of a successful narrative.